Domo Genesis

-Dominique Marquis Cole (born March 9, 1991), known professionally as Domo Genesis, is an American rapper and songwriter.
+Dominique Marquis Cole (born March 9, 1991), known professionally as Domo Genesis, is an American rapper, DJ, and songwriter.
 He is best known for being a member of Los Angeles hip hop collective Odd Future.
 He has since continued his solo career, releasing his debut album Genesis in 2016 and founding his own record label in 2018.

 Career

 2009–2010: Rolling Papers

 Domo Genesis joined Odd Future in mid-2009 because he was very good friends with Tyler, the Creator.
 His debut mixtape, Rolling Papers, was released on August 30, 2010.
 Production was done entirely by Tyler, the Creator, Left Brain, and Syd tha Kyd.

 2011–2012: Under the Influence and No Idols

 His second mixtape, Under the Influence, was released on September 20, 2011.
 Many saw this second release as a vast improvement over his first, citing "it's focused and rarely lacking in style — or yeah, SWAG.".
 On February 9, 2012, Domo released a track with Wiz Khalifa, titled "Ground Up".
 On February 22, 2012, it was announced that Domo Genesis would have a strain of medical marijuana named after him, Domo OG.

 Domo Genesis made his TV debut in the tenth episode of the first season of Odd Future's show, Loiter Squad, as Young Gunshot, his gangsta rap alter ego.
 Domo Genesis and Alchemist's collaboration mixtape, No Idols, was released for free download on July 31, 2012.
 The first official single, "Elimination Chamber", which features Earl Sweatshirt, Vince Staples and Action Bronson, was released on July 16, 2012.